JannatRuma/Wiki_Template/README.md

 # Wiki Template(Product Name): Product Title(let people recognise your product)
-Wiki Template is developed and maintained by Dhaka CT Team.
+Wiki Template is developed and maintained by CT Team.

 A brief introduction of product needs to be present here.
 [Example or Scenario](https://github.com/facebook/rocksdb/tree/main/examples) can be shared through link here.
 See the github [Wiki](https://github.com/JannatRuma/Wiki_Template/wiki) for full documentation, examples, operational details and other information.